Travel consultant shares tips for summer trips during COVID-19

 Those cancel-for-any-reason policies can cost up to 40 percent of your trip expenses, but right now there are travel deals, so that could offset the costs.

-One last tip he shared was to be sure to check restrictions on people from Texas because some sates require you to quarantine for 14 days on arrival.
+One last tip he shared was to be sure to check restrictions on people from Texas because some states require you to quarantine for 14 days on arrival.

 SEE RELATED STORY: Houston family put on 14-day quarantine after returning from Louisiana